Mikejo5000/vsts-docs-pr/docs/work/scale/scaled-agile-framework.md

 ####Configure the Portfolio team
 Now that your sub-team structure is configured, we reconfigure the default team to act as the Portfolio team.
 While this team will continue to have the name of the project, the changes you make to this top-level team will help ensure that it effectively tracks epics across PIs at the highest level.

-1. On the Areas page for the team project, change the settings so that sub-areas are not included.
-Make sure you choose the team project and not the default team, Fabrikam.
+1. On the Areas page for the project, change the settings so that sub-areas are not included.
+Make sure you choose the project and not the default team, Fabrikam.

 	![Areas page for Portfolio team, Exclude sub areas](_img/safe-exclude-sub-areas-for-portfolio-team.png)